TretiakovOA/coffee-gatsby/src/blog/2022-11-03-second-blog-post.md

 ---
 title: Second Blog Post
 date: 2022-11-03T17:32:30.634Z
+contentKey: blog
 ---

-T﻿his is the second blog post!
+This is the second blog post!